DOCTOR: A Simple Method for Detecting Misclassification Errors: Experimental Results

+where $\xi\in\mathbb{R}$ is the threshold value.
+Unlike all the methods considered in this paper, MHLNB~\cite{LeeLLS2018NeurIPS} requires the knowledge of the training set $\mathcal{D}_n$ which the pre-trained network was trained on to compute its \textit{empirical class mean }${\widehat{\mu}_c}$ for each class $c$ and its \textit{empirical covariance }$\widehat{\Sigma}$:

-where $n_c$ denotes the number of training samples with label $c$ and $f(\mathbf{\widetilde{x}})$ the vector of logits.
+where $n_c$ denotes the number of training samples with label $c$ and $f(\mathbf{\widetilde{x}})$ the logits vector.
 As MHLNB directly uses the vector of logits, it does not comprise temperature scaling.
-Formally, given an input sample $\mathbf{x}$:
+Given an input sample $\mathbf{x}$:

 as mentioned above, $\mathbf{\widetilde{x}}$ represents a magnitude $\epsilon$ perturbation of the original $\mathbf{x}$; $\zeta \in \mathbb{R}_+$ is the threshold value; $in$ indicates the acceptance decision while $out$ indicates the rejection decision.